Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths

-Our extensive experiments demonstrate that \hype not only offers a high level of explainability but also improves the retrieval performance in the document retrieval task.
-Additionally, \hype can be applied orthogonally to various docid types (e.g., \textit{title}, \textit{keywords}), making it a versatile framework that can be seamlessly integrated into different generative retrieval systems.
-For reproducibility, our codes are publicly available at the github repository: \url{https://github.com/augustinLib/HyPE-Why-These-Documents}.
+Our experiments demonstrate that \hype not only improves the performance but also offers a high level of explainability, providing users with clarity and guidance.
+Also, \hype can be applied orthogonally to various docid types, making it a versatile framework that can be seamlessly integrated into different generative retrieval systems.

-We summarize our contributions as follows: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=2pt,parsep=0pt] \item We introduce \hype, an explainable generative retrieval framework that generates query-specific hierarchical category paths for relevant documents before decoding their docid.
-These category path enables the retrieval system to provide users explanations of document retrieval. \item We propose a new ranking strategy called \textit{\pars}, which considers multiple category paths simultaneously to determine the final ranked list of docids. \item We empirically show that \hype improves both the explainability and accuracy of generative retrieval across various docid types, making it adaptable and easily integrable into different generative retrieval systems.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=2pt,parsep=0pt] \item We introduce \hype, an explainable generative retrieval framework that provides query-specific hierarchical category paths to explain document retrieval before decoding docids.